xkazm/Pattern-Recognition-Course-Design/README.md

 fsvm: containing code using fusion feature extration and SVM to classify flowers.

-test: containg code using visual vocabulary feature extraction and NN classifier to classify flowers.
+test: containing code using visual vocabulary feature extraction and NN classifier to classify flowers.

-latex: containg the report paper writed by Latex.
+latex: containing the report paper writed by Latex.